geudde/attic-chest/pages/03.season-2/04.meeting-18/11.emigration/docs.md

 > Next Friday, and found his grave Worship a Study:
 > Who told them; ——

-“——— he’d given due Consideration,
+&emsp;&emsp;“——— he’d given due Consideration,
 To the Question about the imagin’d Migration;
 But all he could do to prevent the Mad Frolic,
 Was to minister that which had cured his Cholic;